redcurry/LearningUnity/README.md

     Under the Additional Lights section, increase the Per Object Limit
   * It may work better to split a large wall or floor into multiple objects in order to have only a few lights affect them.

-* If there is a seam on a mesh after baking light, enable "Stitch Seams" under the Mesh Renderer -> Lightmapping properties.

 * The ``RenderSettings`` object has several properties (e.g., fog) to customize programmatically.